Michael Bennet: LGBT rights

 Bennet supports same-sex marriage.
 He lauded the Supreme Court's 2015 decision in Obergefell v.
 Hodges that legalized same-sex marriage nationwide, stating on his Senate website "Marriage is a fundamental right that same-sex couples deserve to enjoy, and now they will have the same rights and opportunities that the law grants to Susan [Bennet's spouse] and me."

 Bennet is the author of legislation to direct resources to improve the sexual health of older Americans, including LGBTQ+ and rural senior populations.
 He is an original co-sponsor of the Equality Act.
+In 2022, Bennet voted for the Respect for Marriage Act.

 2020 presidential campaign

 Bennet's 2020 presidential campaign began on May 2, 2019, when he officially declared his candidacy during an appearance on CBS This Morning.
 Bennet was previously mentioned as a possible presidential candidate following his viral response to Senator Ted Cruz in January 2019.
 In February and March 2019 he traveled to early primary states such as Iowa and New Hampshire.
 In late March Bennet said he was "very inclined" to run for the presidency.

 Following his announcement, Bennet campaigned in Iowa on May 5 and 11 and South Carolina on May 31.
 He qualified for the first set of debates on June 3, and appeared in the June 27 debate, receiving 8.1 minutes of airtime.
 He appeared in the second set of debates, on July 26 and 27, this time receiving 10.6 minutes of airtime.
 He failed to qualify for the remainder of the debates.
 He also failed to qualify for the Iowa and New Hampshire debate, making him the candidate to fail to qualify for a debate the most times (six).

 Bennet received 164 votes in the Iowa caucuses, and 958 in the New Hampshire primary.
-He dropped out of the race on February 11, 2020, the night of the New Hampshire primary.
+His best performances were in Alabama, Mississippi, and Louisiana, where he garnered 2.31% of the vote, his best result.
+He had already dropped out on February 11, 2020, the night of the New Hampshire primary.

 Endorsements

+2026 Colorado gubernatorial campaign

+Less than three years after being reelected to the United States Senate, Bennet announced his candidacy in the 2026 Colorado gubernatorial election.
+He joined a Democratic primary field that at the time contained only one other major candidate, Colorado Attorney General Phil Weiser.
+Bennet has said he plans to appoint his own successor to his Senate seat if he wins, bypassing the primary process.